kvijaykrish/CarND-Path/README.md

 ## 1. Obstacle Detection using Sensor Fusion

-Nomencalture: LeftMost is Lane 0; Middle is Lane 1; Rightmost is Lane3
+Nomencalture: LeftMost is Lane 0; Middle is Lane 1; Rightmost is Lane 2

 Use the sensor fusion data to check if any obeject is within 35 meters in same lane if so set flag 'too_close' for the corresponding lane to 'TRUE'.